This filter adds routing hints to a service. The filter has no parameters.

 -- maxscale route to master

-master value in a routing hint will route the query to a master server.
+master value in a routing hint will route the query to a primary server.
 This

-can be used to direct read queries to a master server for a up-to-date result
+can be used to direct read queries to a primary server for a up-to-date result

 with no replication lag.